P. G. Wodehouse: Best-seller: 1930s

 In 1935 Wodehouse created the last of his regular cast of principal characters, Lord Ickenham, otherwise known as Uncle Fred, who, in Usborne's words, "leads the dance in four novels and a short story... a whirring dynamo of misrule".
 His other books from the decade include Right Ho, Jeeves, which Donaldson judged his best work, Uncle Fred in the Springtime, which the writer Bernard Levin considered the best, and Blandings Castle, which contains "Lord Emsworth and the Girl Friend", which Rudyard Kipling thought "one of the most perfect short stories I have ever read".

 Other leading literary figures who admired Wodehouse were A. E. Housman, Max Beerbohm and Hilaire Belloc; on the radio and in print Belloc called Wodehouse "the best writer of our time: the best living writer of English... the head of my profession".
 Wodehouse regarded Belloc's plaudit as "a gag, to get a rise out of serious-minded authors whom he disliked".
 (Note: Among those to whom Wodehouse referred was Hugh Walpole.
-Wodehouse wrote to a friend, William Townsend, "I can't remember if I ever told you about meeting Hugh when I was at Oxford getting my D.Litt.
+Wodehouse wrote to a friend, William Townend, "I can't remember if I ever told you about meeting Hugh when I was at Oxford getting my D.Litt.
 I was staying with the Vice-Chancellor at Magdalen and he blew in and spent the day.
 It was just after Hilaire Belloc had said that I was the best living English writer.
 It was just a gag, of course, but it worried Hugh terribly.
 He said to me, 'Did you see what Belloc said about you?'
 I said I had.
 'I wonder why he said that.'
 'I wonder,' I said.
 Long silence.
 'I can't imagine why he said that,' said Hugh.
 I said I couldn't, either.
 Another long silence.
 'It seems such an extraordinary thing to say!'
 'Most extraordinary.'
 Long silence again.
 'Ah, well,' said Hugh, having apparently found the solution, 'the old man's getting very old.'")
 Wodehouse was never sure that his books had literary merit as well as popular appeal, and, Donaldson suggests, must have been overwhelmed when the University of Oxford conferred an honorary doctorate of letters on him in June 1939.
 (Note: The Observer suggested that Jeeves should receive an honorary MA at the same time.)
 His visit to England for the awarding ceremony was the last time he set foot in his native land.